 Admitted to Exploratory Studies?

 Students in Exploratory Studies admitted for summer term will be assigned a University Exploration & Advising Center (UEAC) advisor during the month of March.
-Students in Exploratory Studies admitted for fall semester will be assigned a UEAC advisor during the month of May.
+Students in Exploratory Studies admitted for fall semester will be assigned a UEAC advisor around June 1.
 UEAC advisors assist students with exploring academic options, creating course schedules and connecting appropriate resources.

 Students in Exploratory Studies will graduate from one of the seven colleges, schools or programs on the Boulder campus.
 University Exploration & Advising Center (UEAC) advisors work with first year Exploratory Studies students to develop academic pathways for more than 70 majors and to discover complementary co-curricular experiences that align with their interests.